This post may contain affiliate links. You can view our affiliate disclosure here.

 You should also consider what kinds of features, games and activities you want to be available on your simulator.

-Uneekor offers its own in-house software for the QED and EYE XO — Ignite and View, respectively.
+Uneekor offers its own in-house software, called View, for its line of launch monitors including the QED and EYE XO.
 Uneekor systems are also compatible with E6 CONNECT.

 6. Budget